tdincer/Andicam-NIR-pipeline/README.md

 ### Prerequisites

+Before using the pipeline, you need to install the following python packages:

-os, glob, alipy, string, linecache, subprocess, numpy, pandas, pyraf, astropy, and daophot (optional for psf-photometry).
+os, glob, string, linecache, subprocess, numpy, pandas, alipy, pyraf, astropy

+You will also need the "daophot" stellar photometry package of Peter B. Stetson if you wanna do psf-photometry.
+This package is only available by the author upon request after signing an agreement.